RaphaelChevasson/PRI-base-articles-crypto/README.md

 ## EITHER from binaries

 - Download the project folder from here ***< TODO: insert link to folder containing clonned project + jar renamed as server.jar + dict2vec>***
-- Open a Cmd or a Terminal, cd into the folder and run : `java -jar server.jar`
+- Follow the setup steps in [the classification readme](Classification/readme.md)

-Then, follow the setup steps in [the classification readme](Classification/readme.md)
+- Open a Cmd or a Terminal, cd into the folder and run : `java -jar server.jar` to launch the services

 ## OR from source